jupyter/dashboards/docs/source/index.rst

 For a sample of what's possible with the dashboard layout extension, have a look at the `demo dashboard-notebooks in the project repository <https://github.com/jupyter/dashboards/tree/master/etc/notebooks>`__.

-The extension can be used in combination with the incubating `jupyter-incubator/dashboards_bundlers <https://github.com/jupyter-incubator/dashboards_bundlers>`__ and `jupyter-incubator/dashboards_server <https://github.com/jupyter-incubator/dashboards_server>`__ projects.

 .. toctree::
    :maxdepth: 2
    :caption: User Documentation